kostafey/ejc-sql/README.md

 2. Install CIDER middleware [CIDER nREPL](https://github.com/clojure-emacs/cider-nrepl).

-   Quick hint to intall [CIDER nREPL](https://github.com/clojure-emacs/cider-nrepl) if you are not Clojure developer (yet):
+   Quick hint to install [CIDER nREPL](https://github.com/clojure-emacs/cider-nrepl) if you are not Clojure developer (yet):

    Create `~/.lein/profiles.clj` and add the following contents to it: